alexghergh/zsh-cheatsheet/README.md

 - `%~`: Same as above, except if current working directory starts with `$HOME`, that part is replaced with `~`.
 Also works with named directories.
 - `%e`: Evaluation depth of the current sourced file, shell function, or `eval`.
-  This is incremented or decremented evert time the value of `%N` is set or reverted to a previous value (sort-of like a call stack).
+  This is incremented or decremented every time the value of `%N` is set or reverted to a previous value (sort-of like a call stack).
 Most useful for debugging in `PS4` prompts.
 - `%h` or `%!`: Current history event number.